akashp10/akashp10/README.md

 - 👋 Hi, I’m @akashp10
-- 👀 I’m interested in Coding Python and SQL
+- 👀 I’m interested in Data Scientist
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on Coding
+- 💞️ I’m looking to collaborate on ML and DS
-- 📫 How to reach me akashprakashpawar54@gmail.com

 <!---
 akashp10/akashp10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.